mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

 user` before the tokens are accepted if the OIDC provider is not able to add the `"account"` claim.

-If this URL is changed at runtime, the new certificates will not be fetched until a `maxctrl reload tls` command is executed.
+Modifying `admin_oidc_url` will cause the certificates to be fetched again.
+They are also fetched when the `maxctrl reload tls` command is executed or when the `admin_ssl_cert` and `admin_ssl_key` settings are modified.

+MaxScale versions 22.08.16 and earlier only fetched the new certificates when the `maxctrl reload tls` command was executed.

 ### `admin_verify_url`